Are tours of the Butterfly Show available?

 When are the tours available?

-Due to the expected volume of visitors over the weekends and holiday Monday, we cannot offer group tours on these days.
+Due to the expected volume of visitors over the weekends, we cannot offer group tours on these days.
 Please do feel free to visit the show on these days, along with the live butterflies there are posters and displays of information, and the staff are more than happy to answer any questions that you may have during your visit.

 Tour bookings open the first week of September for the October show.
-To book a tour, please visit our booking site.
+To book a tour, please e-mail Usha Shanmugalingam at firstname.lastname@example.org.

 Tours are booked on a first come, first served basis.
 We will make every effort to accommodate your group(s).
-By presenting either a range of possible times, or a ranked preference list, it is more likely that we will be able to book your tour immediately, thereby giving you the largest option for available tour
+By presenting either a range of possible times, or a ranked preference list, it is more likely that we will be able to book your tour immediately, thereby giving you the largest option for available tour.
+Evening tours are not available.
+The building closes at 4:00 P.M.

 What does a tour consist of?